Avogadro/two.avogadro.cc/source/docs/tools/draw-tool.md

 Atoms and bonds are drawn using the mouse.

-Left-clicking on an empty space in the view creates an atom of the currently selected element.
+Left-clicking on an empty space in the view pane creates an atom of the currently selected element.

 A left-click on an existing atom will change its element to the one currently selected.